 Wonmug thinks he knows how to reverse the shrink ray.
 Alley Oop’s able to follow #3229BX’s pheromone trail back to the shrink ray.
 But, whoops, they have an accident and get shrunk even further, to microscopic size.
 They’re lucky they still have the magic breathing technology from their trip to four billion years ago.

 Oh, and what about the Sunday strips?
 In those Little Oop stories, Alley Oop’s stuck in the present, and hanging out with the kid inventor who stranded him in 2020.
 This was a less dire fate when the thread started.
 The strip is ignoring the pandemic and I don’t blame it.
 But there hasn’t been a story going on here.
 It’s strips of Little Alley Oop in school, or at the mall, or making friends or such.
 I suspect Lemon and Sayers have figured this is a more fun Sunday strip to write than Little Alley Oop in prequel Moo.
-If I’m right they’ll keep him in suburbia until they run out of premises.
+If I’m right they’ll keep him in suburbia until they run out of jokes.
 I’m sorry not to have another Sunday-continuity strip to recap.
-Sunday-only strips are fun and also easy.
-But they’re also hard to write and I don’t fault them not wanting that challenge.
+Sunday-only strips are fun and also easy to recap.
+But they’re also hard to create and I don’t fault them not wanting that challenge.

 I want to, and that’s that.
 The current story first ran from the 17th of July through to the 20th of November, 2016.
 So, if I’m reading this all right, the current storyline should last another 13 weeks.
 That’ll be around the 28th of March, 2021.
 The story after that features Rocket Raccoon.
 I started my plot recapping around the back half of the Rocket Raccoon story.
 So my plan for now is to keep recapping until I’ve looped myself and then retire this reading.
 Or I’ll reprint old recaps and take an easy week every three months.
 Or I might start covering Rip Haywire after all; there’s not much good reason I’m not.
 We’ll see.